No matter its size, every business runs on contracts.

 When writing, use all the tools we’ve discussed so far to ensure that all parties know when payments are due, who should be paid, and how much they owe.

-There is some flexibility here.
-Payment may be contingent upon hours worked, requiring your company to send an invoice.
 If your contract is set up by milestone, you may need to finish up an existing set of tasks before payment is released.

-Remember: Consideration in exchange for services is an essential element of your contract.
 The payments listed in your contract should be directly related to the goods or services offered by the other party.

-However, if you choose to up your operation, be clear about what should happen when those conditions are met.
+However, if you choose to level up your operation, be clear about what should happen when those conditions are met.

 The contract can also stipulate late payment fees and similar penalties for lack of payment.
-This can incentivize payments and work to be completed in a timely fashion.

 If you choose to impose penalties for missed deadlines and late payments, take care to make clear what is and isn’t covered under such clauses and in what circumstances they are likely to apply.